Decentral-America/provider-cubensis/test-app/readme.md

 # ProviderCubensis example

-This is a simple web application for e2e tests that communicates with Waves Keeper via Waves Signer using ProviderCubensis
+This is a simple web application for e2e tests that communicates with Cubensis Connect via DCC Signer using ProviderCubensis

 ## Usage